Republicans block effort to halt Trump's war with Iran after 'civilization' threat

 03:24

-And Democrats beseeched Speaker Mike Johnson, R-La., to cut short the recess and call the House back into session to take up a war powers vote.
+And Democrats beseeched Speaker Mike Johnson, R-La., to cut the recess short and call the House back into session to take up a war powers vote.
 Johnson has ignored Democrats' pleas.

 "We've been at war for 40 days.
 We've only been in session for 33, which is another part of this pattern for the speaker, being away and being on vacation instead of being here getting the people's work done," Ivey told reporters.